 Locad is here to help with that.

-Scale Up With Locad
+Scale Up Your E-commerce Startup With Locad

 There are a lot of considerations that you need to take into account when scaling up.
 While you’re working out the front-end details, let us worry about the fulfillment.
-Locad offers supply chain as a service as a platform for multi-channel fulfillment, on-demand warehousing, and distribution.
+Locad offers a supply chain as a service as a platform for multi-channel fulfillment, on-demand warehousing, and distribution.
 Our product is a holistic and simple technology platform to manage the backend infrastructure of your E-Commerce.

 Once you’ve settled on the shape of your growing business, we can work across your multiple sales channels and consolidate your inventory pool, so you can have a birds-eye view of your stock.
 You’ll have real-time visibility of sales, inventory, and your KPIs.
-Then, our distributed fulfillment network brings stock closer to customers, shortening that last mile, making your delivery faster and more cost effective.
+Then, our distributed fulfillment network brings stock closer to customers, shortening that last mile, making your delivery faster and more cost-effective.
 Finally, our on-demand fulfillment capacity makes it easier to expand your business and explore international markets.

-Whether you're just selling on your own website, a shop system such as Shopify or Woo, or a marketplace such as Amazon or Lazada; we can offer the efficient tools to deliver a best-in-class customer experience across the globe.
+Whether you’re just selling on your own website, a shop system such as Shopify or Woo, or a marketplace such as Amazon or Lazada; we can offer the efficient tools to deliver a best-in-class customer experience across the globe.
 Managing inventory and omnichannel distribution is a challenge in itself when you’re just selling in your existing markets.
-Moving beyond your borders requires a partner who has the experience in multi-platform E-Commerce and logistics.
+Moving beyond your borders requires a partner who has experience in multi-platform E-Commerce and logistics.
 This is your business, and it warrants a partner who can offer you special attention and facilitate your growth.
 Locad is that partner.

 While you’re contemplating your growth and refining your value proposition in new markets, let us handle the transportation of your products to your new global customers.

 Grow your business through LOCAD’s simplified and automated fulfillment solution